arahi7860/-intro-express-routes-controllers/README.md

 By the end of this lesson, developers should be able to:

-- Define what an application framework is
+- Define what an application framework is.
-- Explain and understand the request-response cycle
+- Explain and understand the request-response cycle.
 - Discuss how the internet works including:
-  - browser requests
+  - Browser requests
-  - status codes
+  - Status codes
   - HTTP methods
   - RESTful architecture
-- Build a simple server side application with Express
+- Build a simple server side application with Express.

 ## Introduction

 Express is a framework for building web applications.
 What does that mean?

 In development, a framework is a collection of tools, patterns, and conventions that let you perform some task quickly and efficiently.

 There are lots of different kinds of frameworks for different kinds of tasks.
 There are frameworks for building command line applications, frameworks for deploying applications to the cloud, and frameworks for running tests against an application to make sure everything is working as it's supposed to.

-Express is a framework for building web applications, meaning it's a set of tools, patterns, and conventions for building applications for the internet.
-It works within the confines of the internet so that when you navigate to a URL in your browser, an app built with Express can handle that URL and send you some response (like an HTML file).
+Express is a framework for building _web applications_, meaning it's a set of tools, patterns, and conventions for building applications for the internet.

+It works within the context of the internet so that when you navigate to a URL in your browser, an app built with Express can handle that URL and send you some response (like an HTML file).

 ## Review: How Does the Internet Work?